HTÆK0104SU TORS, Crisis and Transition: Environmental Humanities in a Global World (Summer School) (S21)

-Students from any discipline interested in urban studies from Humanities-anchored and interdisciplinary approaches.
+Students from any discipline interested in environmental studies from Humanities-anchored and interdisciplinary approaches.

 It is becoming increasingly clear that “hard” science alone cannot solve the global environmental problems such as climate change, nature degradation, biodiversity loss etc. In a world where social practices and cultural values, traditions and imaginaries shape and frame the way people lead their lives, our concept of environmentally relevant and crisis-mitigating knowledge must be broadened.
 Ecological injustice, the interaction between people and new green and old “dirty” technologies, global systems of exchange of knowledge, cross-cultural translations of sustainability policies such as the UN SDGs as well as narratives about and aesthetic expressions of a global crisis are all aspects that call for investigations and solutions from the humanities.

 In this summer school, we will investigate social and cultural aspects of the environmental crisis and sustainable transitions.
 Specifically, we will explore how methods and theories from the humanities can be mobilized to understand the crisis and facilitate sustainable transitions while at the same time taking into account the particular and varied local, regional and transnational manifestations of the environmental crisis.